shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 }, [greet, wallet.publicKey]);
 ```

-Now what is left is entirely rendering part.
+Now what remains is the ReactJS code used to render the label and input:

 ```jsx
 const [recipient, setRecipient] = useState("");